10up/wp-scaffold/themes/10up-theme/README.md

 # 10up Theme

 ## Working with `theme.json`
 The default theme scaffold now ships with a very basic version of the `theme.json` file.
-This is to ensure all the sideaffects of introducing this file are there from the beginning of a project and therefore set projects up for success if they want to addopt more features through the `theme.json` machanism.
+This is to ensure all the side-affects of introducing this file are there from the beginning of a project and therefore set projects up for success if they want to adopt more features through the `theme.json` mechanism.

 ### 🙋 FAQ
 <details>
 <summary>Where has the `.wp-block-group__inner-container` gone?</summary>
 <br />

 Core has made the decision to drop the additional inner container of the group block.
-The rationale behind that decicion is that the additional `div` semantically isn't neccecary and modern layout techniques don't rely on it anymore.
+The rationale behind that decision is that the additional `div` semantically isn't necessary and modern layout techniques don't rely on it anymore.
 The container is still present for _legacy_ themes (themes without a `theme.json` file).

 For new builds it is suggested that we use the `settings.layout.contentWidth` and `settings.layout.wideWidth` options of the `theme.json` for this.
 The group block has an option in the editor to allow editors to inherit the width for its inner elements.